 Note 1: See rule 1.7 for the definition of “voluntary consumer data”, and see clause 3.2 of Schedule 3 for the definition of “voluntary consumer data” in relation to the banking sector.

-Note 2: For the banking sector, for requests that relate to joint accounts, in some cases, the data holder might need to seek an authorisation from the other joint account holder: see clause 4.5 of Schedule 3 to these rules.

-Note 3: This subrule is a civil penalty provision (see rule 9.8).
+Note 2: This subrule is a civil penalty provision (see rule 9.8).

 (3) The data holder must, subject to rule 4.7, ask the CDR consumer on whose behalf the request was made to authorise the disclosure of any requested required consumer data: